exercism/java/elixir/rna-transcription/README.md

 # RNA Transcription

+Welcome to RNA Transcription on Exercism's Elixir Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Given a DNA strand, return its RNA complement (per RNA transcription).

 Both DNA and RNA strands are a sequence of nucleotides.